LeviSamuelEvans/data-driven-reweighting/README.md

 Alternartive interpolation functions could also be used, e.g

-- Spline Interpolation: Spline interpolation uses piecewise-defined polynomial functions to interpolate between data points.
-It provides a smooth and flexible interpolation that can capture complex shapes in your data.
 - Radial Basis Functions (RBF): RBF interpolation uses radial basis functions, such as Gaussian functions or inverse multiquadrics, to interpolate data.
 RBFs can handle irregularly spaced data and provide smooth interpolations.
 - Kriging: Kriging, also known as Gaussian process regression, is a statistical interpolation technique that models the data as a random process.
 It can capture complex spatial correlations and provide uncertainty estimates for the interpolated values.